A GREAT NIGHTMARE,

 A question from the audience: "You say your dreams are basically friendly.
 Were they always?
 Or did you change the contents, reducing your nightmares somehow?
 Or did you try to become comfortable with nightmares, and then see your dreams change content to match?"

 I answer without thinking "It's more like--say you're traveling.
 Is it exploring the territory that gives you confidence or it is the confidence that lets you explore the territory?
 They go together seamlessly..." but I pause, think it over, add "but when I was having lots of nightmares, at some point I DID decide to try to appreciate them, look for their constructive advice.
-After particularly intense ones I'd say" (and here I yell) "What a GREAT nightmare!"
+After particularly intense ones I'd say" (and here I yell)

-I'm startled at the volume of my yell and feel embarrassed.
+I'm startled at the volume of my shout and feel embarrassed.
 Was that an autistic thing to do, yelling like that?
 Not realizing the volume of your voice, and missing social cues... sure seems autistic.

 I better say something calm and quiet to reassure them.
 Again I don't think about the content, just add mildly "I really did that; I'm not just talking theory.
 Try it--it worked."